Kozubowski/Reproducible_Research_2026/README.md

 ## AI policy

-It is allowed to use LLMs to support coding and writing However there are some rules:
+It is allowed to use LLMs to support coding and writing.
+However there are some rules:
 1. AI usage must be clearly disclosed (scope should be defined).
 2. Please provide model used and version.
 3. Use AI in ways that promote best practices.